The next steps in trying to get a Major League Soccer expansion team in El Paso are starting to take shape.

 “And we think this community has a lot to offer that’s unique,” Ledford said.

-MLS Commissioner Don Garber said last summer that the league intends to expand to 24 teams by 2020.
+MLS Commissioner Don Garber said in summer 2013 that the league intends to expand to 24 teams by 2020.

 Since then, MLS has awarded expansion franchises to Orlando (2015), New York (2015), Atlanta (2017), and Miami.